-I had not been to Miami in years and I was not sure what my friends wanted to see or liked to do.
-Shopping the Top Miami Malls was on their list but I wanted to visit Miami since I recently went to Cuba.
-I thought it would be fun to tag along and get some great food, like tostone burgers and see the sights of Little Havana as well, while we were in Miami.
+I had not been to Miami in years, and I was not sure what my friends wanted to see or liked to do.
+Shopping in the Top Miami Malls was on their list, but I wanted to visit Miami since I recently went to Cuba.
+I thought it would be fun to tag along and get some great food, like tostone burgers, and see the sights of Little Havana as well, while we were in Miami.

 1. Number One Pick – Bayside Marketplace

 The Bayside Marketplace is surrounded by Biscayne Bay, so there are great views of the water and city.

 There are plenty of eateries and live music for your entertainment at Bayside Marketplace.

 There is a Hard Rock Cafe, along with other great restaurants.
 You will also find plenty of bars and entertainment.
 Most of the restaurants are open-air, and they are spaced out nicely so you can enjoy the music without other venues interfering with your experience.

 The marina hosts all kinds of personal yachts and boats as well as commercial vessels to take tourists out.
 While walking around the mall, you will find tour companies offering information about their excursions and how to see the sights of Miami.

 We arrive at 10 AM, and they are just starting to open.

 The Bayside Marketplace was nice because it is an open-air market with an international feel.

 There were plenty of the usual mall shops like Nike and Sketchers at The Bayside Marketplace, but you could also shop in smaller open areas that provided you with unique tropical clothing, hats, and accessories.
 Kiosks are all over the outer areas before you even reach the mall, so there is something for everyone and every budget.